Great Stella Manual

 Symmetries

 Symmetries are transformations which leave a model looking like it hasn't moved.
 They mostly come in two types: rotational and reflective.
-Use "Display->Show Symmetry Axes" to display the rotational symmetry axes (keyboard shortcut: s, also on options toolbar).
+Use "Display→Show Symmetry Axes" to display the rotational symmetry axes (keyboard shortcut: S, also on options toolbar).
 In 3D views these are indicated by an axis through the model with a small disc at either end.
 The number of spokes in the disc indicates the order of rotational symmetry.
 The different types of rotational symmetry axis are shown in different colors.
 In the stellation diagram view these are indicated as points where the axes intersect with the face plane, using the same colors.

-Use "Display->Show Reflection Planes" to display the reflective symmetries (keyboard shortcut: r, also on options toolbar).
+Use "Display→Show Reflection Planes" to display the reflective symmetries (keyboard shortcut: R, also on options toolbar).
 In 3D views these are represented by great circles around the model in the reflection plane.
 In the stellation diagram view these are shown as dashed lines where the reflection planes intersect with the face plane.

 The symmetry group of a polyhedron is the collection of all its symmetries.
 The options toolbar has a field that shows the rotational symmetry group (e.g. "Icosahedral"), and another field showing the reflective symmetry group within that (e.g. "Horizontal Reflection").
+To the left of these is another field showing two common symbols used for the current symmetry group: Schönflies notation, Orbifold notation, and Coxeter notation.

 Mouse Selection Modes

-Submenu: "Selection->Mouse Selection Mode"
+Submenu: "Selection→Mouse Selection Mode"

 Items in this submenu allow you to enter a different mode, where the mouse behaves differently from normal.
 Exactly one of the items will be selected at any one time.
 The first item on the list is the default mode, so to exit one of the other modes, either select this item, or just hit Esc.
 There is also a toolbar containing a button for each of these modes.